 Calvin gives placement tests in:

-- Foreign language (French, German, Spanish)
+- World language (Chinese, French, German, Spanish)

 - Take the test online before you attend your PASSPORT session.